maksiksq/moyai-bot/README.md

 - You can make the bot send 🗿🍷 only with a rare (1/1000) chance if you enable raremode: ``/raremode <On | Off>``

 ### ☝ also
-10% chance for it to secretly send a moai with sunglasses.
+10% chance for it to secretly send a moyai with sunglasses.
 Yes the power of that is too much to handle on every send, too much drip.
 In raremode that's 1/10000 chance for every message.